oscgu/faucet-bot/README.md

 ```

 The receiver address is currently hardcoded, but you can plug this into your existing backend by editing
-`api/getAddresssOfUser.ts`.
+`backend/getAddresssOfUser.ts`.
 It passes the discord user id to it.

 Register the slash commands with: `yarn ts-node registerCommands.ts`

 ## Running the bot

-Without docker and db:

-`yarn ts-node index.ts`

 With configured-db (requires docker(-compose) and `.env` file):